Endive Salad with Tangerines and Roasted Beets

 Let’s just say this salad is for the devotees of texture and contrast, the ones who like their greens loaded up with good stuff.
 It’s got bitter Belgian endive, sweet, juicy tangerines, salty feta, earthy beets — some roasted and soft; some raw and crunchy — peppery arugula, and toasted pepitas.
 And it’s tossed in a tangerine and Dijon mustard vinaigrette, tangy-tart and lightly honeyed, so that it stands up to the salad’s bigger flavors, and brings out all its natural sweetness.

 And did we mention that it’s gorgeous?
-It will be right at home at your family’s winter holiday celebrations.
-Our tips: Choose your honey carefully, you want a mild honey, like a clover or wildflower, that’s locally produced.
+It will be right at home at your family’s holiday celebrations.
+Our tips: Choose your honey carefully.
+You want a mild honey, like a clover or wildflower, that’s locally produced.
 And this is a salad you want to toss gently, so that you don’t bruise or break the ingredients.

 6 medium Chioggia beets, scrubbed and divided